foundryvtt/dnd5e/wiki/Advancement-Type-Hit-Points.md

 ## API

-The original proposal for the Hit Points advancement can be [found here](https://github.com/foundryvtt/dnd5e/issues/1402).
+The [original proposal](https://github.com/foundryvtt/dnd5e/issues/1402) for the Hit Points advancement is available on GitHub, but may not reflect the current state of the advancement.

 ### Configuration Schema